Fourth degree sexual assault charges carry lifelong consequences. Hire a top defense attorney to help mitigate them.

 What about the elements?

-If you’ve been to court and watched various proceedings, perhaps you’ve heard reference to the elements of an offense.
+If you’ve been to court and watched various court proceedings, perhaps you’ve heard reference to the elements of an offense.
 Elements are parts of a crime.
 The government must prove each of the parts beyond a reasonable doubt.
-And finally, if the government fails to satisfy that burden for each element, the prosecution fails.
+And importantly, if the government fails to satisfy that burden for each element, the prosecution fails.

-Firstly, that the defendant had sexual contact with the victim; and
+Firstly, that the defendant had sexual contact with the victim, and

 Secondly, that the victim did not consent to the sexual contact.

-Finally, what is sexual contact?
+What is sexual contact?
 Sexual contact is an intentional touching by the defendant of an intimate part of the victim.
 The touching may be of the intimate part directly, or it may be through clothing.
 Lastly, the touching may be done by any body part or by any object, but it must be intentional.

 Intimate parts includes the breast, buttock, anus, groin, scrotum, penis, vagina, or pubic mound of a human being” (Wis.
 Stat. sec.
 939.22(19).